 The table below shows expenditures on advertising of four car companies in the united kingdom in 2002.

-The chart shows student expenditure over a three-year period in the United Kingdom.
+The pie charts below show preferred social media channels for youth in the United Kingdom.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 The chart shows requests for information at a tourists office in the United Kingdom from January to June